-It shall be lawful for owners of an active agricultural operation to store pieces of equipment outdoors on a farm site, provided such equipment is screened to the fullest extent practical from adjacent residential properties and from along the public highways.
-No permit is required for the storage of farm equipment which is part on an active agricultural operation.
-However, once active agricultural operations ceases, the pieces of equipment shall be removed from the premises within 180 days.
+It shall be lawful for owners of an active agricultural operation to store farm vehicles outdoors on a farm site, provided such equipment is screened to the fullest extent practical from adjacent residential properties and from along the public highways.
+No permit is required for the storage of farm vehicles which are part of an active agricultural operation.
+However, once active agricultural operations cease, the pieces of equipment shall be screened to the fullest extent practical from adjacent residential properties and from along the public highways or removed from the premises within 180 days.

-§ 190-4Notice of violation.
-After the Zoning Officer has determined that a vehicle or piece of equipment is being stored, deposited, placed or abandoned on a parcel of real property in violation of this chapter, he/she shall send written notice of the violation to the owner of record and the occupant of the property, if any, directing the removal of such a vehicle or vehicles within five days of receipt of such notice.
+§ 190-4.
+Notice of violation.
+After the Zoning Officer or Code Enforcement Officer has determined that a vehicle is being stored or abandoned on a parcel of real property in violation of this chapter, he/she shall send written notice of the violation to the owner of record and the occupant of the property, if any, directing the removal of such a vehicle or vehicles within 30 days of receipt of such notice.

-§ 190-5Enforcement.

-This chapter may be enforced by the Zoning Officer of the Town of Canandaigua or by any law enforcement agency having jurisdiction within the Town of Canandaigua.
+§ 190-5.
+Enforcement.
+This chapter may be enforced by the Zoning Officer or Code Enforcement Officer of the Town of Canandaigua or by any law enforcement agency having jurisdiction within the Town of Canandaigua.
+The Zoning Officer and Code Enforcement Officer are hereby empowered to issue appearance tickets for violations of any provision of this article.

-§ 190-6Presumption.
+§ 190-6.
+Presumption.
 There shall be a presumption that a person who has received such a notice as described in § 190-4 above has stored, deposited, placed, abandoned or caused, consented or permitted the storage of such vehicles described in said notice.

-§ 190-7Special use permits.

-[Amended 12-5-2011 by L.L.
-No. 11-2011]
+§190-7.
+Special Use Permits.
 When extenuating circumstances exist or hardship conditions can be demonstrated, a special use permit may be granted to an individual for a specified period of time by application to the Planning Board.
 All applications must be made through the Town Development Office.
 The application may be approved for the reason stated by the applicant, provided that approval would not be detrimental to the health, safety or welfare of the Town.
 The applicant shall be required to offer such proof as a part of the process of getting approval for the application.
 Such a permit will be granted only after a hearing has been held on the merits of the application and findings of fact have been stated by the Planning Board in the resolution of approval.

-§ 190-8Penalties for offenses; other remedies.
+§ 190-8.
+Penalties for offenses; other remedies.

-A.

-A violator of this chapter shall be punishable as provided in the Vehicle and Traffic Law of the Sate of New York.
+A violator of this chapter shall be punishable as provided in the Vehicle and Traffic Law of the State of New York.

-B.

 In addition to the enforcement in a criminal proceeding by fine or imprisonment, this chapter may be enforced by instituting a special proceeding, as authorized by Article 4 of the Civil Practice Law and Rules, to compel compliance with the provisions of this chapter or to restrain by injunction any violation thereof or to obtain any other appropriate relief.

-C.

 A civil penalty of $250 per day is hereby imposed for each day's violation of this chapter, which penalty may be collected in any judgment rendered in a proceeding of this chapter or in a separate civil action.

-§ 190-9Time limit for nonconforming uses.
+§ 190-9.
+Time limit for nonconforming uses.
 Notwithstanding any other provisions of this chapter, any automobile storage facility, automobile or other junkyard located in a residentially zoned district in existence at the effective date of this chapter shall, at the expiration of one year from such date, be discontinued.